 So, how do we make such an invitation and expect Christ's presence when we are separated in our homes and can only participate by video conferencing software?

 Bishop Ruben Saenz Jr. and the Appointive Cabinet have discussed this matter and determined it is important to temporarily address pastoral challenges during this time of health concerns.
 To provide effective pastoral care, the bishop and Cabinet are in agreement that the practice of online communion can be an essential means of spiritual comfort and strength for the body of Christ.

-- If you are using Zoom, invite an elder to join your service virtually and lead communion.
-Clergy on conference staff (Nancy Lambert, Nathan Stanton, Karen Jeffcoat, Ashlee Alley Crawford, Nicole Conard, Kalaba Chali) would be available, as would your district superintendent.
+If you are using Zoom, invite an elder to join your service virtually and lead communion.
+Clergy on conference staff (Nancy Lambert, Nathan Stanton, Karen Jeffcoat, Ashlee Alley Crawford, Nicole Conard, Sarah Marsh) would be available, as would your district superintendent.
 Or someone in your network who is not livestreaming a service at the same time as your service may be available.

 The following liturgies are available for download and distribution until further notice.
 You may download and send via email or regular mail, or you may share links with parishioners.
 Click the images below for the Great Thanksgiving, Wesleyan Love Feast and Comfort Food liturgies.

 Get the latest news and information from the conference.